Parental Rights in Georgia

 Georgia State Law and Parental Rights

-Georgia does not have a state statute that explicitly defines and protects parental rights as fundamental rights.
+Georgia state law explicitly defines and protects parental rights as fundamental rights.

 Don't Miss a Critical Issue!